More Than 40 Hot Springs for Hikers

 With hiking the famous Inca Trail incredibly expensive and constantly booked up, Salkantay is the best affordable alternative hike to Machu Picchu.

 This incredibly scenic 6 mile trek that starts in Cusco will take you 4,800 meters past snow-capped peaks, turquoise glacier lakes, natural hot springs and through dense Peruvian jungle.
+Before your trek stay at the highly rated MOAF Cusco Boutique Hotel with a yummy breakfast and quiet night time experience.

 You’ll pass beneath the towering, sacred peak of the Salkantay mountain, which is encrusted with glaciers and snow all year around.
+I probably don’t have to tell you that Cusco is near the well photographed Rainbow Mountain.

 San Kamphaeng - Thailand